 Never leave a fire unattended, especially when you are camping.
 To keep the fire going, move and rotate the wood from time to time and continue adding pieces as needed.
 Having one designated fire stick for moving wood is helpful and having leather gloves to add new firewood or move large pieces can protect your hands.

 When you are going to bed, put the fire out.
+This is one of the seven leave no trace principles.
 Check with the land management or park services to see if they have a preferred campfire extinguishing method.

 If they don’t, you can follow these steps: